All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Does the Research Say?

-Clinical trials for GLP-1 receptor agonists have tracked a wide range of side effects:
+Clinical trials for GLP-1 receptor agonists have tracked many side effects:

 • The most common side effects are gastrointestinal: nausea, diarrhea, vomiting, and constipation